r-Yayap/MultiplePDF-Areas2Excel/README.md

 There is a quick guide on how to use it though I hope the UI would be easy to understand to those who would use this.

 ### PDF
 - PDFs must have the same border/dimensions for same-area extraction to work.
-It will still scan the PDFs with different dimension, however, the extraction would be out opf place for that particular PDF/page.
+It will still scan the PDFs with different dimension, however, the extraction would be out of place for that particular PDF/page.
 - Preferrably texts are not images but OCR can be used for images
 - Can work for single page or multiple page PDFs